ericminjaejung/CSE12Lab1/README.md

 # CSE12Lab1
-Here are some edits in codespace!\n
+Here are some edits in codespace!